cmsc330-umd/spring23/projects/project2a/README.md

 # Part 4: Higher Order Functions

 Write the following functions using `map`, `fold`, or `fold_right` as defined in the file `funs.ml`.
 You **must** use `map`, `fold`, or `fold_right` to complete these functions, so none of the functions in Part 4 should be defined using the `rec` keyword.
 You also may not create recursive helper functions.
 You will lose points if this rule is not followed.
+You are allowed to use previously defined non-recursive functions, but you should not need to.

 #### `is_present lst x`